 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2018-2019, 11,925 students took at least one online class at Rutgers University - New Brunswick.
-This is a decrease from the 12,869 students who took online classes the previous year.
+In 2019-2020, 16,535 students took at least one online class at Rutgers University - New Brunswick.
+This is an increase from the 11,925 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Rutgers University - New Brunswick, here are some more schools you may be interested in knowing more about.

 - University of Iowa